mimblewimble/docs/docs/wiki/extra-documents/nomenclature-bs.md

 * ⌚ a little watch... time is money
 1⌚ /second
-* ⌛  hourglas... time is still money...
+* ⌛  hourglass... time is still money...
 9,000⌛   please!
 * 🌞 _****wow!** sun with face... that one is pretty good.**_

 feeling more and more like picking something simple like the letter G is the wrong choice. what fun to have so much creative freedom...and people may  be writing it on checks and the tip line of receipts!

 * ☠ skull and cross bones... theres a grin in there somewhere
 * 🕱  another render, supposed to be b lack
-* ࿊  a tibetan symbol
+* ࿊  a Tibetan symbol

 * 😶 ****WOW* symbol for face without a mouth!!!!!!**